bbatsov/metaredux/_posts/2019-01-12-nrepl-beyond-clojure.md

 * [nREPL CLR](https://github.com/clojure/clr.tools.nrepl) - an nREPL server for ClojureCLR

-As you can see nREPL has implementations for many popular Lisp dialects, but it's certainly not limited to Lisp dialects.
+As you can see nREPL has implementations for many popular Lisp dialects, but it's certainly not limited to Lisp dialects.[^1]

 I can't speak to the maturity and the sophistication of any of those implementations, but the fact that they exist, without any effort to